openSUSE/python-suseapi/docs/bugzilla.rst

    :param bug_et: Data obtained from XML interface
    :type bug_et: ElementTree instance

    This class holds all data for single bug from Bugzilla.
+All XML elements are parsed to the Bug class attributes, so you can access them like ``bug.bug_severity``.

 .. class:: Bugzilla(user, password, base='https://bugzilla.novell.com')